harleypig/dotvim/aider-conventions.md

 Language or Configuration Format Documentation Template

 * For new documentation documents, start with a level 2 heading (##) using hash (#) Markdown style.

-* Include only the sections that need to be documented for the specific language or configuration format.

-* Document only non-default settings; default behaviors need not be included.
+* Document only non-default settings; default behaviors should not be included.
 * If sections are unaltered and handled by defaults, state this collectively at the end.

-* If a feature or setting is not specifically configured or altered in ALE, CoC, or within the settings directory, it does not require documentation.
-    Only document settings that have been explicitly set or modified.

-* Use this template as a guide when documenting support for a language or configuration format in the development environment.
-For each core requirement or setup section, provide the following information:

   * A brief description of the feature or setting.
   * Whether this is a built-in Vim setting, or configured via ALE, CoC, or a plugin.